priyankamalviya/Interview-Experience-Frontend/README.md

 createDOMTree($('#tree'))(TREE_DATA);
 ```

+* I found a similar problem in this [link](https://stackoverflow.com/questions/44586038/recursive-javascript-function-to-return-detail).
+This seems is a popular interview question!

 Q17.
 Write a function to find Fibonacii sum.
 * This is a very common problem.
 * You get extra points if you optimize the solution using memoization.